-Kitchen Favorites Gift Guide for well loved small appliances, tools and gadgets proven in the Boulder Locavore kitchen!
+This Gift Guide includes well loved small appliances, kitchen tools and kitchen gadgets proven in the Boulder Locavore kitchen!
 Great gift and stocking stuffer ideas for all who love to cook (and want it to be easier)!

 Griddler: I LOVE the Griddler.
 I bought it a few years ago and since have given them as gifts and for giveaways.
 It is a griddle and panini maker as well as has waffle plates available to purchase.
 They make a mean indoor burger, grilled cheese sandwich, hot dogs; can open to use flat for bacon and eggs and so much more.

 Instant Pot: An Instant Pot is a brand of multi-cooker device.
 Several different types of cooking can be done in this little space saving pot from making yogurt to pressure cooking which is really its claim to fame.
 They have taken off like gangbusters with a devoted user base with good reason.

 When using the pressure cooking function, recipes cook much faster and retain more nutritional benefit being cooked in an enclosed device.

 The sizes available are 3-quart, 6-quart and 8-quart.
 Most online recipes are developed using a 6-quart device.
 If you have a larger family an 8-quart might better meet your needs.
 This is the Instant Pot I have and have given many times as gifts too.

 Cuisinart Ice Cream Maker: another treasure I’ve given away multiple times on Boulder Locavore.
 So easy to use and we use ours all year round.
 The sky is the limit on what you can make (and take a peek here is you need inspiration).